Cisco-Talos/clamav-documentation/src/faq/faq-troubleshoot.md

 For other questions regarding issues with the signature databases, see our [Virus Database FAQ](faq-cvd.md).

+## Why does ClamAV require CMake 3.17 or newer?

+ClamAV requires CMake 3.17 or newer so that CMake uses the modern behavior for linking private dependencies of static libraries.
+CMake 3.17 introduced policy CMP0099, which preserves link directories from private static library dependencies.

+Without that behavior, some static dependency packages can export private dependencies as bare linker flags, such as `-lssh2`, `-lcrypto`, or `-lnghttp2`, while carrying the library search directory separately.
+Older CMake policy behavior may drop that search directory from the final link command, causing errors like `cannot find -lssh2` even when the static library is installed.

+If your operating system provides an older CMake package, install a newer CMake from your package manager, from Python's `pip` or `pipx`, or directly from the [CMake website](https://cmake.org/download/).

 ## ClamAV becomes unresponsive

 ClamAV requires a lot of memory in order to function properly.
 It is particularly common in environments like Docker / Kubernetes for a container to lack the required memory needed for the `clamd` process to reload the databases after the daily signature update.
 This may cause the process to crash or become unresponsive.
 You can find [more information here](../manual/Installing/Docker.md#memory-ram-requirements).